 Extent and location of forest stands to which VicForests has access

-The Allocation Order 2013 (as amended), (the Allocation Order) includes a map describing the extent and location of forest stands to which VicForests has access.
+The Allocation Order 2013 (as amended) includes a map indicating the general location of the Allocation Area.
 A copy of the map is provided below.

-The map shows the areas of ash and mixed species throughout the east and north-east regions of Victoria shaded as black and grey respectively.
+As indicated by the Legend, the map shows the areas of ash and mixed species forest stands throughout the east and north-east regions of Victoria shaded as black and grey respectively.
 The shaded areas of mixed species forest stands are greater than the shaded areas of ash forest stands.

 The shaded areas are roughly 50 to 60 kilometres to the east and north-east of Melbourne.
-They spread to the towns of Bairnsdale, Omeo, Lakes Entrance and Orbost, and Alexandra, Mansfield, Bright and Corryong, and the surrounding areas of those towns.
-There are some smaller areas in the south-east region of the state, particularly south of the town of Traralgon.
+They spread to the towns of Omeo, Lakes Entrance, Orbost, Alexandra, Mansfield, Bright, Corryong, and the surrounding areas of those towns.
+There are some smaller areas in the south-east region of the state, particularly south of the town of Sale.